releng-tool/releng-tool-docs/content/guides/packages/site-definitions.md

 :::{versionadded} 3.1
 :::

-To define a Lore-based location, the site value must be prefixed with a `lore+` or `lore://` value.
+To define a [Lore][lore]-based location, the site value must be prefixed with a `lore+` or `lore://` value.
 A site can be defined as follows:

 ```python